PACIFIC MUSICWORKS

 Available Programs

-• Cabaret with the Countess
+• An Evening with the Countess

-Cabaret with the Countess
+An Evening with the Countess

 FORCES: Baritone, dancer, baroque violin, baroque guitar, baroque harp, harpsichord, viola da gamba